how to tell time in french

 If you travel to France, the biggest issue you’ll have is getting into the mindset of the 24-hour clock.

 You may know it as military time, but over there, it’s just time.
-While the French do use the 12-hour clock, you’ll see the 24-hour clock used on the digital clocks in France (as well as the rest of Europe).
+While the French do use the 12-hour clock, you’ll see the 24-hour clock used on digital clocks in France (as well as in the rest of Europe).
 The 24-hour clock and the 12-hour clock are used interchangeably.

 I know that you’re groaning over there, but it’s not all that bad.
 It just takes a little getting used to.
 It’s easy to change most cell phones and computer clocks to 24 hours (with the added benefit that your phone’s alarm clock will never again accidentally be set to p.m. instead of a.m.)
 After a few weeks of looking at the 24-hour clock on your phone and converting it to a time you understand, it’ll become second nature.